 Florida), the most common subtypes of influenza detected this season been

-submitted for influenza testing to BPHL tested positive for influenza.
-It
+specimens submitted for influenza testing at BPHL tested PCR positive for

 Nationally (including Florida),

 almost all circulating influenza is a good match for the vaccine.